-In late 2019, Mentor Capital expanded its target industry from its primary focus on medical marijuana and cannabis companies to potentially include energy, mining and minerals, technology, consumer products, management services, and manufacturing sectors with the goal of ensuring increased market opportunities and investment diversification.
+In late 2019, the Company expanded its target industry focus which now includes energy, medical products, manufacturing, cryptocurrency, real estate, and international projects with the goal of ensuring increased market opportunities and investment diversification.

 Mentor seeks to deliver a higher price to founders for a smaller slice of their business.
 Retaining control, receiving greater liquidity, and working with a square corner organization are three key advantages for founders working with Mentor Capital, Inc.

 In August 2013, Mentor Capital migrated to the cannabis space from leading-edge cancer investments when government actions collapsed the new leading cancer sector (e.g., Dendreon, a $5 billion market leader, dropped from $44 per share to $1.60 per share before filing for bankruptcy.)
 Similarly, in late 2019, in response to the approximate 60% decline in the cannabis market, Mentor Capital, Inc. chose to expand its investment focus.
 Because adult social use and medical marijuana opportunities often overlapped, Mentor Capital participated in the ancillary legal recreational cannabis market.
-However, Mentor's preferred focus was medical, and the company sought to facilitate the application of cannabis to cancer wasting, calming seizures, Parkinson's disease, reducing intraocular pressures from glaucoma and blunting chronic pain.
+However, Mentor's preferred focus was medical, and the company sought to facilitate the application of cannabis to cancer wasting, calming seizures, Parkinson's disease, reducing intraocular pressures from glaucoma, and blunting chronic pain.
 Mentor has liquidated its cancer legacy assets and has applied those sale proceeds to pre-IPO cannabis companies.
-Mentor has remaining legacy assets in the cannabis space and a remaining legacy asset in Waste Consolidators, Inc. (WCI), which began in 2003 and was a $72,000 position.
-Today, WCI has grown to over $4.8M in sales annually.
+Mentor has remaining legacy assets in the cannabis space and a remaining legacy asset, its 51% owned facility servicing subsidiary, Waste Consolidators, Inc. (WCI), which began in 2003 and was a $72,000 position.
+Today, WCI has grown to over $5.9M in sales annually.

 Originally, Mentor Capital was formed in Silicon Valley in 1985 with $1,000 by the current CEO, Chet Billingsley.
 The company completed dozens of early private acquisitions and went public in 1996.